Diane has been tackling DIY home projects since she and her husband purchased their first home in 2007.

 Painting the Firebox

 It's worth noting that I did NOT prime or paint inside the firebox.
 High heat spray paint is available at most home improvement stores.
 If you are wanting to paint inside the firebox, I would recommend checking out those high heat paint products and following the instructions on the label.

 Longevity and Upkeep

 This project was completed in my home during the fall of 2020.
-After close to a year of moderate use of our wood burning fire place, I have not had to do any touch ups or repairs to any part of the painted brick.
-It has help up extremely well and has had no fading or chips in the paint.
-This same process of clean, prime, and paint has been used on multiple fireplaces in friend's and family's homes with the same results.
+After close to a year of moderate use of our wood burning fireplace, I have not had to do any touch-ups or repairs to any part of the painted brick.
+It has held up extremely well and has had no fading or chips in the paint.
+This same process of clean, prime, and paint has been used on multiple fireplaces in my family and friends' homes with the same results.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2021 Diane McDaniel